Peanut Butter Oatmeal Recipe

 This amazing, peanut butter oatmeal is the perfect breakfast for peanut butter lovers!!

-The funny party is, I don’t feel the same way about peanuts.
+The funny part is, I don’t feel the same way about peanuts.
 But turn them into butter and YUM!!!

 I love peanut butter in my morning oatmeal.
 It’s extra protein and the flavor is incredible!
 Add a little sweetener and it’s something pretty close to a peanut butter cookie.
 And who wouldn’t want THAT for breakfast???

 You can adjust the amount of peanut butter any way you like.
-But I have found that two tablespoons makes for the perfect cookie flavor.
+But I have found that two tablespoons make the perfect cookie flavor.